giraffebot/fix-rym/README.md

 right now it sorta loads slowly. i'm looking into ways to make some of it faster since a lot of it seems to run when the window loads. if you actually know something about this sort of thing you should tell me or make a pull request or something

+focusing on simple javascript and doing css/drastic element repositioning later

 progress:
-- i have only actually done the homepage, although the navbar will presumably render everywhere
+- homepage
-- sorry
+- navbar
+- account settings are slightly better

 things i intend to do:
 - fix user profile pages (big boye)
-- make account settings easier to use
 - collapsible review guidelines (i'll make the collapsible super conspicuous don't worry)
 - make faqs easier to comb through (collapsible help categories)